On power subgroups of mapping class groups: Introduction and statements

-{\bf Acknowledgements.} We are thankful to Mustafa Korkmaz, Michael L\"onne, Ivan Marin and Luis Paris, for useful discussions on these topics.
-The author was partially supported by the ANR Repsurf: ANR-06-BLAN-0311.
+{\bf Acknowledgements.} We are thankful to Thomas Koberda, Mustafa Korkmaz, Michael L\"onne, Ivan Marin and Luis Paris for useful discussions and the referee for corrections and suggestions.
+The author was partially supported by the ANR 2011 BS 01 020 01 ModGroup.